yojana-hawaii/powershell/README.md

 > Get Organizational Unit details

 ## archive-logs
+> Organize log files into ..\yyyy\MM\dd folder structure
+>
+> Compress the folder and delete the original after x number of days

 ## bcbs

+> Get demographic data from EMR and Payer.
+Upload them to SQL database.
+Initiate patient matching algorithm
+>
+> Pass it along to Human AI for validation
+>
+> Get gaps from payer.
+Get services provided from EMR or Population health application
+>
+> Using the matching algorithm & pop health data, fill gaps from payer.

 ## comp

+> Get Computer details from active directory
+>
+> Get workstation details using WimRm or WMI, including computer specs, logged in user, local users, installed printers, installed software, available partitions, service status & connected monitors

 ## computer-disable

+>
+>
+> need to figure out the logic

 ## computer-export

+> Get details of computer status.
+Status to focus can change depending on needs.
+Upgrade to windows 11 and bitwarden encryption is focus for 2025
+>
+> Split servers, & thin client. separate machines on windows 10, windows 11 with necessary app not installed
+>
+> Export them into easily accesible file format & email appropriate team

 ## laps

+> Add local user to be used for LAPS
+>
+> need refactor

 ## mass-notification

+> Get incomplete encounters.
+Group by providers.
+>
+> need refactor

 ## missing-slip

+>
+>
+> need refactor

 ## orders

+> V1:
+>
+> V2: in progress

 ## reboot

+> Get computer list to reboot.
+Entire list for Sunday but a smaller list of rest of the week
+>
+> Reboot the computers

 ## sysaid

+> Get tickets for the past 7 days
+>
+> Send team summary email
+>
+> Get details of each member of the team and send their summary

 ## users

+>
+>
+> need to email correct people

 # shared
 ## config-helper